 A Letter to the Modern Diva

-This is the first in a series of guest posts by sopranos Suzanne Vinnik and Sara Duchovnay.
-Vinnik is also the founder of the Opera Diva Dress Collection, a community where singers can buy and rent concert wear, including some of Duchovnay's own merchandise.
+This is the first of two guest posts by sopranos Suzanne Vinnik and Sara Duchovnay.
+Vinnik is also the founder of Shoperatic (formerly known as the Opera Diva Dress Collection) a community where singers can buy and rent concert wear, including some of Duchovnay's own merchandise.

-With audition season fast approaching, Vinnik and Duchovnay address the idea of "rules" governing wardrobe choices for opera singers; with nearly 7000 ODDC followers, the time has come to #freetheknee and rally for change within the industry.
+With audition season fast approaching, Vinnik and Duchovnay address the idea of "rules" governing wardrobe choices for opera singers; with nearly 10,000 followers, the time has come to #freetheknee and rally for change within the industry.

 How many of us have been given these "rules" for audition wear?